Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Use a spatula to turn the cubes of meat over and over a few times to get the sauce onto every square inch of surface area.

-Now sprinkle Jeff’s original rub all over the top of the meat and once again, use a spatula to turn them over a few times and make sure they are well coated.
+Now sprinkle ¼ cup of Jeff's original rub all over the top of the meat, and once again, use a spatula to turn them over a few times to make sure they are well coated.

 Add more rub if you need it.
 Every piece should have a fair amount on it.